ShadowPeo/docker-db-auto-backup/README.md

 ### Oneshot

 You may want to use this container to run backups just once, rather than on a schedule.
 To achieve this, set `$SCHEDULE` to an empty string, and the backup will run just once.
 This may be useful in conjunction with an external scheduler.

+## ToDo

+These are listed in the order of priority

+- [x] Update MariaDB/MySQL Code to handle single database
+- [ ] Allow for backup versioning/rotation as per the old script with DAYS/MONTHS/QUARTERS/YEARS
+- [ ] Allow for container inclusion/exclusion through labels, by default backup unless disabled will be set, but can be reversed (considering)
+- [ ] Allow for DB container label to specify a backup healthcheck webhook to ping (considering)
+- [x] Update MariaDB/MySQL Code to handle blank root passwords (considering)
+- [ ] Allow for use of Apprise API to send notifications about backup process (considering)